GSA/idmanagement.gov/_who/pacs-procurements.md

   <td colspan="7">
   <ul>
 	<li>Use automated tools or agency software to create a project schedule (that is, project tasks, dependencies, durations, and resources).</li>
-	<li>Share the project schedule with stakeholders to ensure its accuracy and completeness.</li>
+	<li>Share the project schedule with stakeholders to ensure it is accurate and complete.</li>
   </ul>
   </td>
 </tr>